Ledger nano Support

 - Open the Cosmos app on your Ledger

-After submitting this command Ledger device should show generated address and will wait for confirmation.
-Hit confirm button and in the console you’ll see following output:
+After submitting this command your Ledger device should show a generated address and will wait for confirmation.
+Hit confirm the button and in the console, you’ll see the following output:

 - name: <your_key_name> type: ledger address: cyber1gw5kdey7fs9wdh05w66s0h4s24tjdvtcp5fhky pubkey: cyberpub1addwnpepq0lfpdumac47nysl06u95czd4026ahzmjr9stsx4h65kw3dhh60py0m7k6e mnemonic: "" threshold: 0 pubkeys:

-...keys add command account 0 and index 0 of bip44 derivation path is used, so in order to add more than one key account and/or index must be specified separately in the following way:
+...keys add command with account and index set to 0 of bip44 derivation path is used.
+To add more than one key account and/or index it must be specified separately in the following way:

-You don’t need to remember which numbers for account and index you used, it will be matched to
+You don’t need to remember which numbers for account and index you’ve used, it will be matched to

 Confirm your address

-Now it’s necessary to confirm that key on Ledger matches one shown in console.
+It’s necessary to confirm that the key on your Ledger matches the one shown in the console.

-You now ready to sign and send transaktions.
-That could be done using
+You are now ready to sign and send transactions.
+This could be done by using the

 tx send command.
-Ledger device should be connected and unlocked at this step.
-Run the following to send some cyb’s to someone:
+Your Ledger device should be connected and unlocked at this step.
+Run the following to send some CYB tokens: